AEADataEditor/aeadataeditor.github.io/_posts/2021-01-05-Answers-to-questions.md

 In this post, I'll pick up questions that have been asked over Twitter or during the 2021-01-19 Fireside chat, in long form (Twitter is not always the best medium).

+## Starting a project

+> [Judy Chevalier](https://twitter.com/judy_chevalier/status/1346259253955354624) What do I do before I even start the project?
+What do I do if I am accessing a big public dataset and it is always at risk of being changed or cleaned or updated?

+Answer coming.
+Short answer: Keep track of what you do.
+Set up the project correctly.
+See  https://aeadataeditor.github.io/aea-de-guidance/step-by-step.html - in particular the first part https://aeadataeditor.github.io/aea-de-guidance/preparing-for-data-deposit.html can be done at any time!

+## IRB, consent, and distributing sensitive data

+> [David Cutler](https://twitter.com/Cutler_econ/status/1346261440899018752) IRB rules are becoming more complex over time.
+It would be good for economists to understand them better.

+> [Adam Sacarny](https://twitter.com/asacarny/status/1346262290354614274) I strongly second this point!
+Knowing a bit about the Common Rule and HIPAA has saved me a lot of time.
+For example, sometimes the IRB requests waivers etc. that are not needed.
+Or sometimes you can make minor changes to make your research exempt rather than expedited…

+Excellent points.
+Longish answer during Fireside Chat.

 ## Code Persistence or Code Rot

 > [John Horton](https://twitter.com/johnjhorton/status/1346260871429971970): If you are relying on lots of open source packages subject to change, how do we prevent “code rot”?
 Might it make sense for AEA to collect & store docker images or virtual machines?